slaymuel/mizzle/README.md

 maximum coordination of the metal) using the remove_lower_coordinated method at the start of the program.

-# pdbExplorer
+## potential
 Contains the objective function to be optimized.

-### Installation instructions:
+# Installation instructions:
-Clone repository and then run
+Clone repository and install with pip
 ```
 pip install .
 ```

-## Install using pip:

-pip install .

 ## Development install